ChromeDevTools/devtools-frontend/front_end/models/issues_manager/descriptions/cspURLViolation.md

 Some resources are blocked because their origin is not listed in your site's Content Security Policy (CSP).
 Your site's CSP is allowlist-based, so resources must be listed in the allowlist in order to be accessed.

-A site's Content Security Policy is set either as via an HTTP header (recommended), or via a meta HTML tag.
+A site's Content Security Policy is set either via an HTTP header (recommended), or via a meta HTML tag.

 To fix this issue do one of the following: